 This simple and affordable breakfast bake from Paula Deen is very clever.

 Adding a layer of white bread to the bottom of the pan serves as a makeshift breakfast crust.
 It absorbs all of those delicious breakfast flavors.

 Line your casserole dish with crustless white bread, and top it with cooked sausage and cheese.

-This egg casserole combines and includes everything you love about Everything bagels (including the bagels), but adds more nutrition.
+This egg casserole combines and includes everything you love about Everything bagels but adds more nutrition.

 Line the bottom of a casserole dish with chopped everything bagels, bacon, and tomatoes.

-This gluten-free egg casserole is a great way to infuse all of those delicious flavors of a BLT without all that bread.
+This gluten-free breakfast casserole with eggs is a great way to infuse all of those delicious flavors of a BLT without all that bread.

 It’s a beautiful breakfast dish but works well as lunch or a quick and easy dinner option.